INsig2/Memory-forenscis/README.md

 *   Save and verify by running in CMD
 *   BE CAREFUL not to include the \*.py extension in \_md\_vtype\_module
 *   Vol.py –-info and see if your new profile is there under Windows profiles

+NOTE: This new profile will still be under Win10 profiles - if you are working with later versions of Win eg. 11, 12, 13 they will be nested under Win10 but we dont care!

+If you go back to your volatility CMD or termina and rung vol.py --info you should see the new profile listed!

+Happy times!